“they were longing for a better country—a heavenly one”

 Hebrews 11:16a (NIV)

 With Hebrews 11:16 coming to mind, I uttered the following words in the hospital room after the stillbirth of my first child: “She was made for a different land.”
 Soon, we announced online the death of our child instead of her birth, and the same words were written across the title of our blog post.
 As the years have gone by, this is the phrase I have written on balloons released in memory of my daughter.
-And most recently, “Made for a Different Land” is the title of a forthcoming collaborative book from Hope Mommies, a 501(c)3 non-profit organization sharing the hope of Christ with women who have experienced miscarriage, stillbirth, and infant loss.* So, these have been significant, thematic words in my thoughts and life for the last five years—right up to the present day.
+And most recently, “Made for a Different Land” is the title of a forthcoming collaborative book from Hope Mommies, a 501(c)3 non-profit organization sharing the hope of Christ with women who have experienced miscarriage, stillbirth, and infant loss.* So, these have been significant, thematic words in my thought and life for the last five years and to the present day.

-So, every time I think or say these words—“Made for a Different Land”—I remember all over again that there is an intense, beautiful hope beyond the brevity of these earthly days that cannot be compressed into words.
+So, when I think or say these words—“Made for a Different Land”—I remember all over again that there is an intense, beautiful hope beyond the brevity of these earthly days that cannot be compressed into words.
 Though I do not know the full reasons for the brevity of her days, I am proud as her mother that she has fulfilled God’s great calling in her earthly life.
 Though she has been spared much of the pain and sorrow of this life—especially spared the worst sorrow of choosing to sin against her Maker—I also do not think her calling was entirely easy.
 She was called to so helplessly pass away in the womb without her own mother being able to rescue her.
 My dear girl!
 How I would have helped if I could have!
-And yet, this has served the glorious purposes of an almighty God; this I know.
+And yet, even this has served the glorious purposes of an almighty God; this I know.

 I am proud of her, thank God for her, and love her too dearly to express.
-I raise my arms in thanks to my great, beloved God that He has ordained for His people to have the honor of bringing glory to Him through their lives, and receive this heavenly purpose with a swell of hope for life beyond this place.
+I raise my arms in thanks to my great, beloved God that He has ordained for His people to have the honor of bringing glory to Him our their lives, and receive this heavenly purpose with a swell of hope for life beyond this place.

 When I think of my daughter, made for a different land, these are the words of my heart for her: